-George was still asleep when we left so we didn’t get chance to say goodbye.
+George was still asleep when we left and so we didn’t get a chance to say goodbye.

 When we arrive at Kythnos we still hadn’t decided where to stay – Port or Chora.
 I had read that the Chora was very pretty but had limited accommodation.
 I had read great reviews about a small place called Filoxenia in the Chora.
 We decide to deliberate over a cup of tea.

 I’d managed to pick up free wifi – the island has it’s own – and I emailed Maria the owner of Filoxenia.
 I didn’t know how long it would take to get a reply so in the end we decided to take a chance and get a taxi up to the Chora anyway.